 When Should You Switch?
 The Challenges of Going Electric

 While the cost of running and maintaining EVs can be beneficial to your bottom line, the initial cost of acquiring an electric vehicle is high compared to traditional vehicles.
 This is why it is worth checking if there is a rebate program available in your jurisdiction before making the switch.
-For example, a trial running in the city of Coventry offers taxi companies a £2,500 rebate for electric taxi orders, free charging and zero commission fares on taxi app bookings.
+For example, a trial in the city of Coventry offered taxi companies a £2,500 rebate for electric taxi orders, free charging and zero commission fares on taxi app bookings.
 Amsterdam also offered €5,000 subsidies on electric taxis until 2017, but ended it because widespread adoption made the incentive unnecessary.
 Fleet managers need to research the available rebates in their jurisdictions, and lobby local governments to establish incentives if they are not currently available.

 The long-term savings—both financial and environmental—make going electric a compelling option.
 For areas where rebate programs do not exist or infrastructure is limited, taxi companies should take a leading role in encouraging local governments to make investments in the electric vehicle space.